 It was in this year of 1672 that the Lyon Register (officially known as the Public Register of All Arms and Bearings in Scotland), on which the Lord Lyon records all Scotland’s coats of arms, was initiated by the Scottish Parliament under King James VI of Scotland.
 This was done to ensure all carrying arms, had the legal right to do so under Scottish law.

-Although arms existed for our family well before 1672 from the time of the Chiefly Line of Mouswald, the Carruthers of Holmains Arms, the ones we have all come to recognise, were only recorded on the register by John Carruthers, 9th of Holmains, in that year.
+Although arms existed for our family well before 1672 and from the time of the Chiefly Line of Mouswald, the Carruthers of Holmains Arms, the ones we have all come to recognise, were only recorded on the register by John Carruthers, 9th of Holmains, in that year.

-These were the first Arms that we know of to carry a crest.
+The ones registered in 1672 were the first Arms that we know of to carry a crest.
 The crest is the part of the Arms that sits on a ‘torse’ above the helmet.
 In the case of the Carruthers Arms the crest is blazoned (heraldically described) as :A Seraphim Volent Proper.
 This is translated as a ‘flying Seraphim in natural colours’.

 What is a crest